-Participants are eligible for a distribution upon termination of service, death, disability or retirement.
+Participants are eligible for a distribution on termination of service, death, disability or retirement.
 A participant will receive a lump-sum amount equal to the fair market value of the participant's vested interest in his or her account.
-A participant may elect to have any investment in the Foot Locker Stock Fund distributed in either cash or Foot Locker Shares.
+A participant may elect to have any investment in the Foot Locker Stock Fund distributed either in Foot Locker shares or cash.

 Participants are eligible for a distribution due to financial hardship under certain conditions in accordance with the Plan document.
-The amount of a hardship withdrawal may not exceed the cost associated with the financial hardship in addition to any mandatory federal income tax withholding, state and local income taxes or penalties incurred.